Legacy may refer to any of the following:

 What is legacy media?

-The term legacy media describes any media that's rarely used.
-For example, a floppy diskette is considered legacy media because it's no longer used and has been replaced by other media, like a CD and USB thumb drive.
+The term legacy media describes any media rarely used.
+For example, a floppy diskette is considered legacy media because it's no longer used and has been replaced by other media, like a CD (compact disc) and USB (universal serial bus) thumb drive.

 When is something considered legacy?